 While IC Markets customers can choose between a Standard account or an ECN pricing Raw Spread Account, FxPro customers are limited to spread only account types (when using MetaTrader platforms).
 For IC Markets Raw Account, spreads are tighter with traders paying a flat rate round-turn commission fee when they close their trade.
 Standard trading accounts offered by both brokers are inclusive of costs, with brokers receiving compensation through the spread.

 IC Markets and FxPro’s standard account types charge wider spreads than ECN-style accounts.
-Yet, with all-inclusive spreads, traders avoid spending time calculating an orders commission costs.
+Yet, with all-inclusive spreads, traders avoid spending time calculating orders commission costs.
 Both IC Markets and FxPro’s standard account types are available on MetaTrader 4 or MetaTrader 5.

 The IC Markets ‘True ECN’ account has been renamed as The IC Markets Raw Account.
 The ECN-style pricing spread structure provides traders access to the best prices available to retail investor accounts.
 While spreads average 0.1 pips for major currency pairs such as EUR/USD, during times of volatility bid-ask prices can be as tight as 0.0 pips in the forex market.
-As well as ultra-tight spreads, ECN-like accounts allow for minimal slippage with ultra fast-execution and therefore is well-suited for day trading, scalping and Expert Advisors.
+As well as ultra-tight spreads, ECN-like accounts allow for minimal slippage with ultra fast execution and therefore is well-suited for day trading, scalping and Expert Advisors.

 Commission fees vary between trading platforms when trading under a Raw Spread account.
 IC Markets customers using MetaTrader 4 and MetaTrader 5 pay an AUD $7 round-turn commission fee, while cTrader users pay AUD $6 round-turn.
 Learn more about the two accounts with our guide on Raw vs Standard account types.

-For traders who follow Islamic finance practises, swap-free accounts are available with both IC Markets and FxPro.
+For traders who follow Islamic finance practices, swap-free accounts are available with both IC Markets and FxPro.
 In accordance with Sharia Law, swap-free accounts do not pay or receive interest as standard or ECN accounts do.
 Rather, Islamic account holders pay flat-rate overnight financing fees when positions are held open for longer than a day.
 Prospective IC Markets customers can easily open an Islamic Account online (although proof of religion may be required).
 To start trading under an Islamic Account with FxPro, traders are required to email the broker’s customer support team.

 As IC Markets offers a standard account, ECN-like account and Islamic account, they can offer a solution for all types of trader preferences.
-IC Markets range of solutions means you can trade spreads where commission is all-inclusive or access to ultra-tight institutional grade spreads while paying low flat rate commission fees.
+IC Markets range of solutions means you can trade spreads where a commission is all-inclusive or access to ultra-tight institutional grade spreads while paying low flat rate commission fees.

-IC Markets is an ECN-style forex broker that offer straight-through processing (STP) with no dealing desk (NDD) involvement.
+IC Markets is an ECN-style forex broker that offers straight-through processing (STP) with no dealing desk (NDD) involvement.
 While FxPro offers fast execution and minimal slippage, the brokers no commission pricing tends to be more in line with the wider spreads of a market maker broker.

 IC Markets Raw Spread Account, on the other hand, is similar to a true ECN account with fast execution as well as ultra-tight spreads.
 With IC Markets STP and NDD execution, the broker is able to offer traders institutional grade spreads due to the brokers 25 different top tier liquidity providers.
 This allows IC Markets to consolidate bid and ask prices, ensuring customers can trade at the best possible prices available to retail investor accounts.